ernestio/ernest/README.md

 ## Quickstart

-Follow the instructions on the [download page](http://docs.ernest.io/downloads/) to install ernest with docker or vagrant
+Follow the instructions on the [download page](http://docs.ernest.io/downloads/) to install ernest, then take a look at our [getting started page](http://docs.ernest.io/getting-started/) to see how to work with ernest.

 ## Contributing